Linoleum (band): History

 Dave Nice has played live a number of times with singer-songwriter Sid Stronach, playing guitar and bass as well as the drums.
 He is a member of Oblong, and plays on the album Indicator (Expanding Records, 2006).
 He also plays guitar and provides some backing vocals on the Under Cambrian Sky album by Aberystwyth-based band The Lowland Hundred.

-In 2010 the KEELERTORNERO gallery opened online featuring works by Emma Tornero who it appears is now working as an artist.
+In 2010 the KEELERTORNERO gallery opened online featuring works by Emma Tornero who is now working as an artist.